cs50nestm/cs50labs/terminal/README.md

 ## More About Using the Terminal

-Here is CS50's Doug Lloyd explaining in more depth how you can use the comand line:
+Here is CS50's Doug Lloyd explaining in more detail how you can use the comand line:

 {% video https://www.youtube.com/watch?v=BnJ013X02b8 %}